SHolman77/AWTRIX2.0-Docs/v2/api.md

 #### Values
 - installedApps:
   - returns all installed Apps
-- activeApps:
+- AppList:
-  - returns all active Apps
+  - returns the complete apploop
 - settings:
   - returns all Settings
 - version:
   - returns AWTRIX version
 - uptime:
   - returns AWTRIXs uptime
+- powerState:
+  -returns true or false
+- log
+  - returns the Log
 - matrixInfo:
   - returns all informations from the connected Matrix